People who have been in a setting where there is a confirmed COVID-19 case; OR

-Healthcare, aged or residential care workers and staff with direct patient contact.
+Healthcare, aged or residential care workers and staff with potential COVID-19 patient contact.

 In addition to the suspect case definition, test anyone who meets the following clinical criteria: